 If the Company is unable to meet the above Milestones, the Company has the right to extend the target date of any Milestones for 1 year for USD \$10,000.
 The Company has a further right to extend the target date of any Milestone for an additional 1 year upon a payment of USD \$15,000.
-Furthermore, three additional 1-year extensions of the above Milestones may be granted upon written agreement by the parties for USD \$20,000 per extension.
+Furthermore, three additional 1 year extensions may be granted upon written agreement by the parties for USD \$20,000 per extension.